 Another important aspect of land cover is the amount of paved or impervious surface as natural landscapes are vital to environmental quality protection and positive health outcomes for local populations.
-In Figure 7-7, environmental justice communities and the highway network are shown along with the percentage of impervious surface with the region's subwatersheds.
-As more highways are built to support more dispersed development, impervious surface coverage increases, and the compounding effects are disproportionately distributed to environmental justice areas.
-If development continues to expand outward from the urbanized areas, higher-intensity land uses will result in rising percentages of impervious cover within subwatersheds where highway access is available.
+In Figure 7-7, Environmental Justice communities and the highway network are shown along with the subwatershed percentage of impervious surface.
+If development continues to expand outward from the urbanized areas, higher-intensity land uses will result in rising percentages of impervious cover within watersheds where highway access is available.